mohitsindhuthegreat/toen-gen/replit.md

 ## Overview

 The Phantoms JWT Generator is a Flask-based web application that provides JWT token generation services for Garena Free Fire accounts.
 It supports both single token generation and bulk processing capabilities with a clean web interface and REST API endpoints.
+Now includes like feature for sending likes to players using generated tokens.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes

+**2025-07-16**:
+- ✅ Fixed unique token generation issue by adding randomization to protobuf fields
+- ✅ Added complete like feature with frontend tab and backend API endpoint
+- ✅ Processed credentials file to generate tokens for IND server (3 tokens successfully generated)
+- ✅ Fixed popup closing issues and network timeouts
+- ✅ Token generation speed optimized to under 1 second

 ## System Architecture